espruino/Espruino/README.md

 Current State
 -------------

+You can download binaries from http://www.espruino.com/Download (these aren't the latest, but are more likely to work with your board)

 Please note that this is BETA.
 We've been working hard on the Espruino Board support but we haven't had time to check the other boards properly.

 * Espruino Board - working